-IN MILLIONS OF USD 2017 2016
+IN MILLIONS OF USD 2018 2017

-HG Midway JV 2.2 -
+AMS of South Florida JV 6.9 -

-WDFG Partners Duty Free LLC 1.4 -
+HG Logan Retailers JV 1.6 -

-HG Tucson Retailers JV 1.4 -
+Hudson-Kellee JFK 7 JV 0.9 -

-Dufry MSP Retailers JV 1.1 0.2
+Seattle Air Ventures 0.8 -

-Increase in share capital of other subsidiaries 4.9 5.3
+Increase in share capital of other subsidiaries 5.3 11.0

-Total 11.0 5.5
+Total 15.5 11.0

-28. INFORMATION ON COMPANIES WITH NON-CONTROLLING INTERESTS
+22.1 INFORMATION ON COMPANIES WITH NON-CONTROLLING INTERESTS

-The non-controlling interests (NCI) comprise the portions in equity and net earnings in 100 (Dec.
-2017) subsidiaries that are not fully owned by the Group.
+The non-controlling interests (NCI) comprise the portions in equity and net profit in 86 (Dec.
+2018) subsidiaries that are not fully owned by the Group.

-The list of subsidiaries (refer to the last note of these financial statements) provides the following information of subsidiaries with NCI's: name, principal place of business by country, the proportion of ownership hold by the Group and the share capital (if applicable).
+The list of subsidiaries (refer to the last note of these consolidated financial statements) provides the following information of most important subsidiaries with or without NCI's: name, principal place of business by country, the proportion of ownership hold by the Group and the total share capital (if applicable).

-Our non-controlling interests consists of partners in either common law partnerships or LLC's (collectively, "Joint Ventures").
-Our partners own percentages of the Joint Ventures and are therefore entitled to distributions of net earnings.
-While there is some variation among our agreements, it is generally the case that the Executive Management Committee, controlled by Hudson's majority of representatives, is obligated to distribute, each quarter, the excess of an appropriate reserve reasonably determined by the committee to be necessary to meet the current and anticipated needs of the Joint Venture.
-Such distributions are allocated among the partners, Hudson included, based on each partner's percentage interest in the Joint Venture.
+Our non-controlling interests consist of partners in either common law partnerships or LLC's (collectively, "NCI's").
+Our partners own percentages of the NCI's are therefore entitled to distributions of net profit.
+While there is some variation among our agreements, it is generally the case that the Executive Management Committee, controlled by Hudson's majority of representatives, is obligated to distribute, each quarter, the excess of an appropriate reserve reasonably determined by the committee to be necessary to meet the current and anticipated needs of the NCI's.
+Such distributions are allocated among the partners, Hudson included, based on each partner's percentage interest in the NCI.
 Distributions are discretionary only to the extent that reserves are reasonably required as above stated.

-Each of the Joint Ventures is treated as a separate operating entity and each has its own revenues and expenses.
-No expenses of Hudson are shared with any Joint Venture but Hudson does receive payments for "back office" services (financial, legal, HR, IT, etc.) that are provided to the Joint Venture by Hudson in amounts typically calculated as a percentage of the gross revenues of the Joint Venture.
-These amounts are stated in each Joint Venture agreement and vary by agreement.
-They are established at the time of agreement by calculating the internal cost for the services as a percentage of Hudson's gross revenues and that percentage of the Joint Venture gross revenue is inserted in the Joint Venture agreement as Hudson's compensation.
+Each of the NCI's is treated as a separate operating entity and each has its own revenues and expenses.
+No expenses of Hudson are shared with any NCI but Hudson does receive payments for "back office" services (financial, legal, HR, IT, etc.) that are provided to the NCI's by Hudson in amounts typically calculated as a percentage of the gross revenues of the NCI's.
+These amounts are stated in each NCI agreement and vary by agreement.
+They are established at the time of agreement by calculating the internal cost for the services as a percentage of Hudson's gross revenues and that percentage of the NCI's gross revenue is inserted in the NCI agreement as Hudson's compensation.
 Such payments are fees for services and not shared expenses.

-In addition to the above, Hudson receives occasional, specific reimbursement for certain special services rendered and/or payroll expended on specific projects.
-Store openings are an example.
-Large numbers of Hudson personnel are made available to a Joint Venture in order to complete tasks in a mandated time frame that would be impossible to meet with the Joint Venture's own employees.
+In addition to the above, Hudson receives occasional, specific reimbursement for certain special services rendered and/or payroll spent on specific projects, including store openings.
+Large numbers of Hudson personnel are made available to NCI's in order to complete tasks in a mandated time frame that would be impossible to meet with the NCI's own employees.

-With the exception of the one presented in the following tables, none of the subsidiaries have non-controlling interests that are material for the Group.
+With the exception of the one presented in the following tables, none of the subsidiaries have non-controlling interests that represents a material part of the NCI's of the Group.